How To Make More Space In Your Apartment

-You could, for instance, place your sofa in the middle of the room and the TV opposite it, rather than push the sofa up against a wall.
-The space this creates behind the sofa could be a dining area.
-You could place a console behind the couch, and this would be a storage space for both the living room and the dining area.
+You could, for instance, place your sofa in the middle of the room and the TV opposite it rather than push it up against a wall.
+The space this creates behind the sofa could be a dining area, and a sliding partition could be used, which is functional and decorative.

-Then there are items such as folding dining tables, which you attach to the wall, pull down and fold back up again when you’ve finished using them.
+Then there are items such as folding dining tables, which you attach to the wall, pull down, and fold back up again when you’ve finished using them.
 Think of all that floor space you’ll have!

 If a feature of the apartment takes up a lot of space and is impossible to store away, such as a pillar, try to blend it into the walls.
-Making the item seem part of the wall will create the feeling and illusion that you have more space than you really do.
+Making the item seem part of the wall will create the feeling and illusion that you have more space than you do.

-Seize the hidden opportunities in the bathroom
+Seize the hidden opportunities in the bathroom.

-Invest in an ottoman bed
+Invest in an Ottoman Bed